R. J. Alaniz: Detroit Tigers

-Alaniz signed a minor league contract with the Tigers on December 3.
+Alaniz signed a minor league contract with the Detroit Tigers organization on December 3, 2015.
 He split the 2016 season between the Erie SeaWolves and the Toledo Mud Hens, accumulating a 4–4 record with a 2.69 ERA in 73 innings.
-In 2017, he again split the year between Erie and Toledo, accumulating a 3–3 record with a 2.30 ERA in 70.1 innings.
+In 2017, he again split the year between Erie and Toledo, accumulating a 3–3 record with a 2.30 ERA in 70 1/3 innings.
+He elected free agency following the season on November 6, 2017.

 Tampa Bay Rays

-He became a free agent after the season, and signed a minor league contract with the Tampa Bay Rays on December 14, 2017.
-He split the 2018 season between the GCL Rays, the Charlotte Stone Crabs, the Montgomery Biscuits, and the Durham Bulls.
-He accumulated a 3–4 record with a 3.38 ERA in 42.2 innings.
-He became a free agent following the 2018 season.
+On December 14, 2017, Alaniz signed a minor league contract with the Tampa Bay Rays organization.
+He split the 2018 season between the rookie–level GCL Rays, the High–A Charlotte Stone Crabs, the Double–A Montgomery Biscuits, and the Triple–A Durham Bulls.
+He accumulated a 3–4 record with a 3.38 ERA in 42 2/3 innings.
+Alaniz elected free agency following the season on November 2.

 Seattle Mariners

 On November 15, 2018, Alaniz signed a major league contract with the Seattle Mariners.
 He opened the 2019 season with the Tacoma Rainiers.

 On April 12, 2019, he was recalled to the major leagues for the first time.
 He made his debut that night, allowing four runs over two innings of relief.
 In 4 games with Seattle, Alaniz struggled to a 20.25 ERA.